 However, scientists had conducted many of these studies on mice or in a cell-based laboratory setting, so researchers do not currently know the effects that bromelain has in humans.

-Bromelain may have anticancer effects both on cancer cells and by improving inflammation in the body and boosting the immune system, according to a 2010 review in the journal Cancer Letters.
+Bromelain may have anticancer effects both on cancer cells and by improving inflammation in the body and boosting the immune system, according to a

 Some people take bromelain to relieve stomach upset and the symptoms of digestive disorders.
 Due to its inflammation-reducing properties, some people use it as an adjunct therapy to treat inflammatory bowel disorders.